silentorb/game-design/general/marloth-game-engine-timeline.md

 ## Background

-The Marloth game has bounced around between several different game engines.
+The Marloth game I've been developing has bounced around between many different game engines.
 Below is a timeline of which engines were used and roughly when.

-An important piece of context for this timeline: the bar for game tech is far lower than it is for the rest of the software industry.
-Most senior developers who work in other software domains such as web are horrified when they see how things are done in the game industry.

-Dedicated game developers become numb to the friction.
-It's hard to maintain that numbness when straddling industries and being regularly reminded how much better things can be.

-One other note, this is not a comprehensive timeline of my game development experience.
-I started game programming around 1991, mostly creating my own game engines until 2011, and over the course of this timeline I worked on many other games and used additional game engines not listed here.
+This is not a comprehensive timeline of my game development experience.
+I started game programming around 1991, mostly creating my own game engines until 2011, and over the course of this timeline I worked on many other games and used additional game engines not listed here (such as Phaser and HaxeFlixel).

 ## The Timeline